 TÜV SÜD Sec-IT GmbH

-2. Data captured in connection with the use of our website
+2. Data capture during use of our website

 Every time that our website is called, our system―i.e. the webserver―automatically captures information on the computer or other device used to access it.